Top results

 How does Liza respond to the charge that primary homework has no impact on pupil achievement?
 “I think it really depends on what it’s for,” she says.

-“Our learning at home activities are intended to engage parents in what their children are learning in the classroom and extend it through discussion and activity at home.
-They embed the learning that goes on in the classroom and give it more purpose.
+“We intend for our learning at home activities to engage parents in what their children are learning in the classroom and extend it through discussion and activity at home.

 “There are lots of screens around us and this is about encouraging parents to create a space away from technology in which their children can develop their thinking skills.
-We also hope that children’s language and vocabulary will be developed because they’re discussing these ideas with an adult.”

 The project seems to have been well-received to date; follow-up questionnaires and interviews are planned for later in the year.